Very special episode: Public reception

 The purpose of a very special episode is generally to raise awareness of an issue and encourage those affected to seek help if necessary.
 For example, the Diff'rent Strokes episode "The Bicycle Man", in the same year it was released, influenced a child in La Porte, Indiana, to inform his mother of a pedophile in the area, and the LaPorte police department credited the episode for the man's arrest.
 The Washington Post called the episode "a calm, careful and intelligent treatment of a difficult and potentially traumatizing subject.
 There seems little possibility that watching this program would do children harm, and considerable likelihood it could do them good."

 In popular culture

 Comedian Frank Caliendo spoofed this concept with "TV Promos" and "A Very Special Seinfeld" on his 2002 album Make the Voices Stop.

 Notably, Larry David, producer and co-creator of Seinfeld, was reportedly strongly opposed to having a very special episode in the series, with the motto of writers and cast being "No hugging, no learning".

-The concept was also spoofed on the 1996 Animaniacs episode "A Very Very Very Very Special Show" where Yakko, Wakko and Dot attempt to teach politically correct lessons in order to win a Humanitarian Animation Award.

-An episode of WandaVision titled "On a Very Special Episode..." explains Wanda's creation of a new reality reminiscent of 80s sitcoms like Family Ties.

-NPR referred to a 2018 episode of The Bachelor as a modern "very special episode" when Caelynn Miller-Keyes opened up about being sexual assaulted in college.
-This came after a 2017 controversy over possible sexual assault occurring on one of The Bachelor's other shows, Bachelor in Paradise.
+NPR referred to a 2018 episode of The Bachelor as a modern "very special episode" when Caelynn Miller-Keyes opened up about being sexually assaulted in college.
+This came after a 2017 controversy over possible sexual assault occurring on one of The Bachelors other shows, Bachelor in Paradise.
 While the cast had a sit down chat about the scandal, the public's response was not favorable.